bsnes-emu/bsnes/README.md

 --------------------------------------

  1. In Windows Explorer,
-    create the directory where you want higan to live
+    create the folder where you want higan to live
  2. Assuming you built higan in `C:\higan-src`, copy `C:\higan-src\icarus\out\icarus.exe`
-    into the new directory
+    into the new folder
  3. Copy `C:\higan-src\icarus\Database` and its contents
-    into the new directory
+    into the new folder
  4. Copy `C:\higan-src\higan\out\higan.exe`
-    into the new directory
+    into the new folder
- 5. Copy all the `*.sys` directories in `C:\higan-src\higan\systems` into the new directory
+ 5. Copy all the `*.sys` directories in `C:\higan-src\higan\systems` into the new folder

-The new directory should now contain
+The new folder should now contain
 `icarus.exe`,
 `higan.exe`,
-a directory named `Database`,
+a folder named `Database`,
-and half a dozen directories named after the systems higan emulates with `.sys` at the end.
+and half a dozen folders named after the systems higan emulates with `.sys` at the end.
 This is what you would get by downloading an official build, as described under